SherG/tester1/site/content/post/be-s-m-a-r-t-about-your-fitness-goals-achieve-results-in-2019.md

 * Bioelectrical impedance scale.

 ![fat caliper](/img/fat-caliper.png "fat caliper")
-*A fat caliper is a simple device for measuring fat and tracking fat loss.
-You can purchase one on Amazon for under $10.*<hr>
+_A fat caliper is a simple device for measuring fat and tracking fat loss.
+You can purchase one on Amazon for under $10._<hr>

 #### No Need to Overdo Measurements

+I used to geek out on taking body fat measurements.
+But I have found that the most precise fat percentage measurement, a[ DEXA scan](https://www.dexafit.com/services/dexa-scan/), is expensive and not necessary.\
+\
-Sure, these methods of assessing body fat percentage are not as precise as a DEXA scan.
+Sure, the methods I recommended above of assessing body fat percentage are not as precise as a DEXA scan.
 But they are precise enough to allow you to assess a general trend.
 That should suffice.

 In the final analysis, who cares if you are carrying 15.2% body fat versus 9.8%.
 What matters is that you are healthy, happy living inside your body and comfortable in your clothes.